-For the Vocational Nursing programs, recognition of credits earned at another postsecondary institution is limited to no more than 25 percent of the total hours required for completion of a designated program, except for credits earned at an institution with which the College has an articulation agreement.
+For the Vocational Nursing programs, recognition of credits earned at another postsecondary institution is limited to no more than 25 percent of the total hours required for completion of a designated program.
 For the Physical Therapist Assistant program, only credits for general education courses earned at another postsecondary institution will be accepted.